pleasefindmethis.com

 Only if you say so in the request.
 If the exact item matters, list the details that make a similar item unacceptable.

-A local or private source can still be useful when the contact path, item proof, location, terms, and safety caveats are documented.
+A local source can still be useful when the public contact path, item evidence, location, terms, and safety caveats are documented.

 Related guides